brianz/blog/content/post/getting-started-with-hugo.md

 internet.
 For a while I've wanted to contribute back...I'm constantly learning new things and some of them are really useful.
 So, this is my way to hopefully help others.

-With that, my innaguarl post will be on how I set up this blog.
+With that, my inaugural post will be on how I set up this blog.
+Later, I plan on mostly writing about building microservices with Python and overall architecture patterns for microservices.

-I knew that I defintely wanted something static, meaning I didn't want to stand up my own virtual server nor did I want to sign up with any of the hosted solutions for Wordpress, Blogger, etc.
+I knew that I definitely wanted something static, meaning I didn't want to stand up my own virtual server nor did I want to sign up with any of the hosted solutions for Wordpress, Blogger, etc.
 Quite a while ago I found [Hugo](https://gohugo.io/) and played around with it.
-It's quick slick andn apparently has been gaining more and more users.
+It's quick slick and apparently has been gaining more and more users.

 Here's the TL;DR of what I did to go from zero to blogging *(this is from memory so it may not be 100% correct)*: